cilium/cilium/Documentation/intro.rst

 Getting Help
 ------------

-We use Github issues to maintain a list of `Cilium Frequently Asks Questions (FAQ)
+We use Github issues to maintain a list of `Cilium Frequently Asked Questions (FAQ)
 <https://github.com/cilium/cilium/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Aquestion%20>`_ .
 Check there to see if you questions is already addressed.